Namaztak/lewd_input_viewer/readme.md

 ### Requirements
 * Python 3 installed.
 * Intiface Central installed and running.
-* A vibrator that Intiface Central can control.
+* A toy or machine that Intiface Central can control.
 * requirements.txt contains the following:
  * [buttplug-py](https://github.com/Siege-Wizard/buttplug-py/tree/main) for interfacing with the toys
  * [pygame](https://www.pygame.org/docs/ref/pygame.html) for the visuals and handling controller inputs